 E. Traffic signal standards shall not be located on the traffic side of (in front of) the guiderail or any natural or manmade deflecting barrier.
 The location must provide the distance necessary for rail deflection when struck and a reachable distance for pedestrians to push the pedestrian push button.
-Exceptions on a case by case basis may be made only with approval of Traffic Signal and Safety Engineering.
+Exceptions on a case by case basis may be made only with approval of Bureau of Traffic Engineering.

 F. Traffic signal standards shall not be located near the curve of:

 * A corner with a radius of less than 15 feet, or;

 * A corner with a radius of less than 30 feet provided where trucks and buses turn right occasionally, or;

 * A corner with a radius of less than 50 feet provided where large truck combinations and buses frequently turn right.

 G. The designer is responsible for locating and identifying the horizontal and vertical clearances of the utility company’s primary (750 volts or more) and secondary power lines and assure that the minimum clearances are in accordance with the NEW JERSEY ADMINSTRATIVE CODE CHAPTER 25 UTILITY ACCOMMODATION, Section 16:25-5.3 (b).
 The designer coordinates the electrical design work with the present and future plans of the utility companies.
 All overhead and underground utilities must be shown on the plans.
 There shall be no conflicts with the lighting and traffic signal installation.

 The location and type of indications shall be approved and/or determined by the Bureau of Bureau of Traffic Engineering.